Signature SDEs from an affine and polynomial perspective: Introduction

+On a different note, observe that we can characterize laws on path spaces by means of the signature \emph{without} exponential moment conditions (see~\cite{CO:22} and the references therein for related considerations with normalized signature), since we can work with Fourier-Laplace transforms.
+We use the fact that a time-extended path $t \mapsto \widehat{X}_t(\omega)$ for $t \in [0,T]$ is uniquely characterized by its signature at time $T$, denoted by $\widehat{\mathbb{X}}_T(\omega)$.
+The set

+therefore characterizes the full law of the stochastic process $X$ on path space and is determined via the Riccati ODEs in the case of signature SDEs.
+For the notation with basis elements $e_I \in (\mathbb{R}^d)^{\otimes n}$ we refer to Section \ref{sec22}.
+Note that this characteristic function differs from the notion used in \cite{Chevyrev16} or \cite{lou2023pcf}.

-To illustrate the practical feasibility of this affine and polynomial approach we solve in Section~\ref{sec:Riccatinum} the infinite dimensional Riccati ODEs and transport PDEs to compute the Laplace-transform of a geometric Brownian motion as well as the Laplace transform of the forth power of a Brownian motion.
+To illustrate the practical applicability of our affine and polynomial approach, e.g. in view of computing such path characteristic functions, we solve in Section~\ref{sec:Riccatinum} the infinite dimensional Riccati ODEs and transport PDEs to compute the Laplace-transform of a geometric Brownian motion as well as the Laplace transform of the fourth power of a Brownian motion.
 These cases are particularly challenging from a numerical point of view since exponential moments do not exist.
 We also implement the linear ODEs to obtain the moment generating function of a Jacobi diffusion (see Section~\ref{ex1}).

 Our theoretical and numerical results have important implications on several modern models that are especially relevant in machine learning contexts.
-This concerns in particular neural SDEs (with real-analytic activation functions), as considered e.g.~in~\cite{GSSSZ:20, CKT:20, KFLL:21, SLG:22} and signature-based model in spirit of \cite{PSS:20, LNP:20, NSSBWL:21, SLLHDL:21, CGS:22, CPS:22, CGMS:23}.
-Both types of models can be cast in the current framework of signature SDEs and thus the Fourier-Laplace transform and the moments (as well as the expected signature) can be computed by affine and polynomial technology.
-In particular all sorts of moment formulas related to signature processes in these contexts can be considered under one roof now.
+This concerns in particular neural SDEs (with entire activation functions), as considered e.g.~in~\cite{GSSSZ:20, CKT:20, KFLL:21, SLG:22} and signature-based models in the spirit of \cite{PSS:20, LNP:20, NSSBWL:21, SLLHDL:21, CGS:22, CPS:22, CGMS:23, abi2025signature}.
+Both types of models can be cast in the current framework of signature SDEs and thus the Fourier-Laplace transform and the moments (as well as the expected signature) can be computed by affine and polynomial technology. { We refer in particular to \cite{abi2025signature}, where numerical schemes for solving the truncated Riccati ODEs stemming from specific signature models in finance have been implemented.}